-To earn University of Utah credit and to be recommended for Wilson® Level I certification, participant must demonstrate proficiency in lesson procedures, meet each criterion outline below and must earn a score of 3 or higher for all bolded items by the final observation.
-Participant must earn a score of 2 or higher on all other items.
-For reference, see WRS® Steps 1-6 Practicum / Participant Study Guide.
-Also, participant must receive a grade of 80% or higher for each online assessment to successfully complete the online course.
+To attain University of Utah credit and to be recommended for Wilson Level I certification, participant must demonstrate proficiency in lesson procedures, each criterion outline below and must earn a score of 3 or higher for all items by the final observation.
+For reference, see WRS Steps 1-6 Practicum / Participant Study Guide.